 The biggest jail in Clark County is the Clark County Detention Center (CCDC) in downtown, Las Vegas.
 The CCDC contracts with NaphCare, Inc. to provide medical and mental health services at both the CCDC’s main facility and its North Valley Complex (NVC).

-NaphCare is required to complete a thorough health assessment of any inmate that is in custody for 10 days.
-And they must supply inmates who are discharged with a reasonable amount of medication and information on community resources to continue their health care.5
+NaphCare is required to complete a thorough health assessment of any inmate who is in custody for 10 days.
+They must supply inmates who are discharged with a reasonable amount of medication and information on community resources to continue their health care.5

 On average, the prisons’ healthcare staff have 600 patient care contacts each day.6